 Dan BlumSecurity Architect

-Dan Blum is an internationally-recognized expert in security, cloud computing and identity management.
-As a Principal Consultant with Respect Network he focuses on technology architecture and strategy.
-He is also the principal security architect for Respect Network.
-Formerly, he was a Golden Quill award-winning VP and Distinguished Analyst at Gartner and one of the founding partners of Burton Group.
-During his long career, he’s authored more than 200 research reports and worn multiple hats as executive, research director, analyst and principal consultant.
+Dan Blum is an internationally-recognized expert in security, privacy, cloud computing and identity management.
+As Chief Security and Privacy Architect with Respect Network he focuses on technology architecture and strategy.
+Formerly, he was a Golden Quill award-winning VP and Distinguished Analyst at Gartner and one of the founding partners of Burton Group where he authored more than 200 research reports and wore multiple hats as executive, research director, analyst and principal consultant.
 He’s consulted on hundreds of projects for enterprises, service providers and leading security and technology vendors.
-Mr. Blum has also authored 2 books, written for blogs and trade publications, spoken at too many events to count and worked with the CSA, OASIS, XDI.org, NIST, and ISO standards groups.
+Recently honored as Privacy by Design Ambassador, Mr. Blum has also authored 2 books, written for numerous publications, and supported technology standards processes through the OASIS XDI TC, and other organizations including the Cloud Security Alliance (CSA), NIST and ISO/IEC.

 Craig BurtonInfrastructure Architect